-Discussion at January 16, 2018 Council Meeting.
 The previous Staff report presented to Council at its January 16, 2018 meeting highlighted a number of points concerning the proposed development.
-The following highlights issues that were of special concern to Council expressed at the aforementioned meeting and explains how the amended proposal addresses those changes.
+The following highlights issues that were of special concern to Council expressed at the aforementioned meeting.

 Buffer/Village Open Space Overlay.